sync hero

 A study that was done on the same topic at the University of Washington found the most common reasons women tracked their cycle, as well as the most common forms of tracking.

-I created my own survey that was taken anonymously by 98 women between the ages of 22 and 50.
+I created a survey that was taken anonymously by 98 women between the ages of 22 and 50.
 51% of the participants used a digital form of tracking, and 43% specifically said they used a period app.
-Here are some of the tracking issues that were mentioned by my participants:

 • 58% of participants had a reproductive disease or disorder, and noted that they had issues tracking their cycle because they can’t track their symptoms.